Miss USA Asya Branch wants to use her crown to fight for prison reform

 "I think that people forget about the family that's left behind after a parent or guardian becomes incarcerated," said Branch.
 "I always say it's a shared family sentence.
 My father may have been the one incarcerated, but we suffered as well in the outside world.
 But I realized that there are so many other people suffering from the same circumstances as myself.
 And so that gave me the motivation to really want to be a voice for the unheard and to set an example for other children who may not have had the same mindset and motivation and that parents had given me."

-An Ole Miss graduate, Branch used her experience to launch an initiative titled Finding Your Way: Empowering Children of Incarcerated Parents, and one of her proudest initiatives is called Love Letters, which donates stationery to inmates so they can communicate with their families.
+An Ole Miss graduate, Branch used her experience to launch an initiative titled Finding Your Way: Empowering Children of Incarcerated Parents.
+One of her proudest initiatives is called Love Letters, which donates stationery to inmates so they can communicate with their families.
 In one of her fondest memories, the program enabled a female inmate to reconnect with her estranged son, a story that Branch says "shows the successes" of these programs.

 While her activism aims to help families of incarcerated individuals, she considers it a healing measure for herself.
 "Being able to help others helped me heal and that's really what keeps me going, is hearing other people's stories and being able to share mine with them to show that, you know, we've been through the same things.
 I really think that it takes someone that can relate to you, for you to really hear what someone is saying."